Graduate Humanities Forum

 of interdisciplinary research related to the Forum's annual theme.

-Calls for applications are announced each fall term and close early each April.
+Calls for applications are announced each fall term and close on March 15th.

 PHF also offers one competitive Graduate Research Assistantship each year for doctoral humanists interested in serving a leadership role in GHF and in working with the Penn Humanities Forum.